 Renewable energy, also known as "green" energy, has been the focal point for many present day industries.
 One push towards renewable energy includes modifying existing technologies in order to improve their efficiency.
 Verdicorp Inc. is one such company that is at the forefront of developing next generation clean technologies for existing systems [1].
-The objective of this project is to increase the efficiency of the Organic Rankine Cycle (ORC) system developed by Verdicorp Inc. This will be achieved by decreasing the parasitic losses within the system by removing the pump and replacing it with a shuttle valve system.
+The objective of this project is to increase the efficiency of the Organic Rankine Cycle (ORC) system developed by Verdicorp Inc. This will be achieved by decreasing the parasitic losses within the system by removing the centrifugal pump and replacing it with a shuttle valve system.

 Therefore, the purpose of this project is to design a shuttle valve to be used in ORC systems.
 These systems are used for producing electrical energy from waste and low grade heat.
-The concept for the shuttle valve is to transfer liquid from the low pressure side of an ORC to the high pressure side without the aid of a pump.
+The concept for the shuttle valve is to transfer liquid from the low pressure side of an ORC to the high pressure side without the aid of a centrifugal pump.
 The end goal will be to design a simple, inexpensive system that can be incorporated into existing ORC's.
 The benefit of a successful outcome will be to decrease the energy consumption of the existing system and increase the efficiency and overall profit for the consumer.

-A final design has been selected that will transfer water from the low pressure side of the system to the high pressure side without the aid of a pump.
-This was accomplished by the use of gravity and balancing the pressure on each side of the system with the use of solenoid valves.
+A final design has been selected that will transfer water from the low pressure side of the system to the high pressure side without the aid of a centrifugal pump.
+This was accomplished by using the aid of gravity and balancing the pressure on each side of the system with the use of solenoid valves.
 All major and minor losses were taken into consideration when calculating pipe flows.
-All the components of the system have been selected and the team plans to have these components purchased and in our possession at the beginning of the spring semester.
-A prototype of the final design containing these components will be constructed during the spring semester beginning in January 2014.
+A prototype of the final design has been constructed.
+The overall pressure differential was 50 psi and a constant flow rate in and out of the boiler of 1.5 gpm was achieved.